rbisdorff/Digraph3/docSphinx/tutorial.rst

    dominance    :  1.0
    absorbency   :  1.0

 Both these results make sense, as in a completely empty or indeterminate digraph, each node may appear anywhere; as its beginning, its end, or somewhere as a hole in its middle.
 Notice however, that in the latter indeterminate case the complete set of nodes verifies only weakly the internal stability condition (see above).
-In a dynamic process of becoming more and definite, the whole powerset of all nodes gathers all potential choices that could eventually become the kernels the resulting definite digraph.
+In a dynamic process of becoming more and definite, the powerset of the nodes contains all choice candidates that may become in the end the actual kernels of the eventually determined digraph.

-But, other digraph models may show as well no apparent '*laterality*', like **odd chordless circuits** ie *holes* surrounded by a circuit of odd length.
-They do not contain in fact any initial or terminal kernel.
+Other common digraph models may show as well no apparent '*laterality*', like *odd* **chordless circuits**, ie *holes* surrounded by a circuit of odd length.
+They do not admit in fact any initial or terminal kernel.

 >>> from digraphs import CirculantDigraph
 >>> c5 = CirculantDigraph(order=5,circulants=[1])